SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 2/First order logic.md

 We now need a way to decide if a formula is true or not.
 In order to do so, we can introduce the concept of __engine__.

 ### Engine
-an engine is a method of reasoning on a logic formula in order to assing to that formula a value (T o F).
+an engine is a method of reasoning on a logic formula in order to assign to that formula a value (T o F).
 We write $F_1 \wedge \dots \wedge F_n \dashv^E G$ to denote that the formula G is deducible from $F_1 \wedge \dots \wedge F_n$ with the engine E.

 ### Sound